-This happened to me because I wanted to be able to lock the CollapsingToolbarLayout, meaning that I wanted to prevent the user from expanding and collapsing the toolbar by dragging his finger.
-However I still needed the collapsing behaviour to work programmatically.
+I wanted to prevent the user from expanding and collapsing the toolbar by dragging his finger while still keeping the collapsing/expanding behaviour to work programmatically.
 Took me longer than expected to figure this out, however the solution turned out to be pretty easy, this is the result

-The custom Behavior that I used for AppBarLayout looks like this
+My custom Behavior for AppBarLayout looks like this

 Prevent the user from dragging the toolbar to expand or collapse the AppBarLayout

-To block user interactions when the toolbar is dragged I set a drag callback which returns the enabled state of the interaction, this state can be set programmatically so it is possible to enable and disable user interactions via code.
+To block user interactions when the toolbar is dragged I set a drag callback which returns the enabled state of the interaction.
+The state is set programmatically so it is possible to enable and disable user interactions from the code.
 The system will use this call to determine whether or not to accept drag events.

 Prevent the user from scrolling the content to expand or collapse the AppBarLayout

-This is achieved by accepting or refusing nested scroll events, the
+I achieve this by accepting or refusing nested scroll events.
+The

-onStartNestedScroll() method does exactly that, it also uses a flag that can be set programmatically.
-When CoordinatorLayout will ask AppBarLayout how it wants to deal with nested scroll events we will simply say that it does or it does not, depending on the flag, and CoordinatorLayout will stop further dispatching of callbacks related to nested scroll events.
+onStartNestedScroll() method does exactly that.
+This is also driven by a flag which I can set from my code.
+When CoordinatorLayout asks AppBarLayout how it wants to deal with nested scroll events I simply say that it does or it does not, depending on the flag.
+If the flag is false CoordinatorLayout will stop further dispatching of callbacks related to nested scroll events.

 Setting the new Behavior for AppBarLayout